mvolkmann/blog/src/rust.md

 for traits that are implemented for the type.

-Here is an example of a custom trait named `Distance` that is implemented for the custom type `Point2D`:
+Here is an example of a custom trait named `Distance` that is implemented for the custom type `Point2D`.
+We saw in the "Struct" section above that we can add methods to a struct without defining a trait.
+Doing so is useful when it is desireable to implement the same set of methods on many types and be able to use the trait as a parameter or return type so any type that implements the trait can be used.

 ```rust
 fn main() {